 In the event your contact information changes, please always send updated contact information to your student's teacher to ensure the teacher and school have the best way to reach you within 48 hours of the change.
-If the physical address changes for your student, please send 1 proof of address with updated information such as a lease, utility bill, or homestead exemption to Digital Academy of Florida School Office at schooloffice@digitalacademyofflorida.org.
+If the physical address changes for your student, please send the required proof of address documents to Digital Academy of Florida School Office at schooloffice@digitalacademyofflorida.org.